Available 24X7 Call For Free Consultation (281) 587-1111

 Excess Coverage

-It’s important to note that this minimum insurance requirement applies to the trucking company or the owner of the truck.
-If the truck driver is an independent contractor, they may have other liability insurance besides the company’s insurance.
-Too, larger companies can carry excess coverage that is stacked on top of the primary policy.
+It’s important to note that this minimum insurance requirement applies to the trucking company or the commercial truck owner.
+If the truck driver is an independent contractor, they may have liability insurance other than the company’s.
+Larger companies can also carry excess coverage, including general liability insurance, on top of the primary policy.

 The insurance requirements may be higher in certain cases, such as when the 18-wheeler is transporting hazardous materials.
 The specific details regarding insurance coverage for hazardous materials can be found in the Texas Transportation Code.